Statistics: Measures of location and dispersion

 Standard Deviation and Variance

-The expression ∑(xi-)2 is interpreted as: from each x value subtract the mean x, square this difference, then add each of the n squared differences.
+The expression ∑(xi - )2 is interpreted as: from each individual observation (xi) subtract the mean (), then square this difference.
+Next add each of the n squared differences.
 This sum is then divided by (n-1).
-This expression is known as the variance.
+This expression is known as the sample variance (s2).
 The variance is expressed in square units, so we take the square root to return to the original units, which gives the standard deviation, s.
-Examining this expression it can be seen that if all the x's were the same, then they would equal and so s would be zero.
-If the x's were widely scattered about , then s would be large.
-In this way s reflects the variability in the data.
+Examining this expression it can be seen that if all the observations were the same (i.e. x1 = x2 = x3 ... = xn), then they would equal the mean, and so s would be zero.
+If the x's were widely scattered about, then s would be large.
+In this way, s reflects the variability in the data.
 The calculation of the standard deviation is described in Example 3.
 The standard deviation is vulnerable to outliers, so if the 2.1 was replace by 21 in Example 3 we would get a very different result.

 Example 3 Calculation of the standard deviation

 Consider the data from example 1.
-The calculations are given in the following table.
+The calculations required to determine the sum of the squared differences from the mean are given in Table 1, below.
 We found the mean to be 1.5kg.
 We subtract this from each of the observations.
 Note the mean of this column is zero.
 This will always be the case: the positive deviations from the mean cancel the negative ones.
-A convenient method of removing the negative signs is by squaring the deviations, which is given in the next column to get 0.50kgs2.
+A convenient method for removing the negative signs is squaring the deviations, which is given in the next column.
+These values are then summed to get a value of 0.50 kg2.
 We need to find the average squared deviation.
-Common-sense would suggest dividing by n, but it turns out that this actually gives an estimate of the population variance which is too small.
-This is because we are using the estimated mean x in the calculation and we should really be using the true population mean.
+Common-sense would suggest dividing by n, but it turns out that this actually gives an estimate of the population variance, which is too small.
+This is because we are using the estimated mean in the calculation and we should really be using the true population mean.
 It can be shown that it is better to divide by the degrees of freedom, which is n minus the number of estimated parameters, in this case n-1.
-An intuitive way of looking at this is to suppose one had ntelephone poles each 100 meters apart.
+An intuitive way of looking at this is to suppose one had n telephone poles each 100 meters apart.
 How much wire would one need to link them?
 As with variation, here we are not interested in where the telegraph poles are, but simply how far apart they are.
-A moment's thought should convince that one needs n-1 lengths of 100 meter wire.
+A moment's thought should convince one that n-1 lengths of wire are required to link n telegraph poles.

 n = 5